Introduction

 In the web computer, due to security issues, memory is split into data memory (called web memory) and instructions memory (code space).
 Thus, the web computer implements the Harvard architecture.
 That differs from most classical computers, which follow the von Neumann architecture, where data and instructions are put into the same memory.
 Notice that although data and the code are separate, references to code (code pointers, which actually are strings) can be stored in the web memory.

 Web memory is implemented not as an array, but as a model, which is a graph-like structure (it is more suitable for synchronization as well as for formalization).
 A model resembles Java OOP-like memory.
 In webAppOS, a model can contain classes and the corresponding objects (instances).
 Each class can have attributes, while objects can store the corresponding attribute values.
 Besides, there can be associations between classes (and the corresponding links between objects).
-For more detail on models, refer to the excerpt on models and model transformations.
+For more detail on models, refer to the

 The Code Space